 - Call your elected officials in their Washington D.C. or local congressional offices, or both, and tell them how important humanities programs are to you and your community.
-It doesn't need to be long, and you don't need to present a perfectly crafted argument.
+Your statement doesn't need to be long, and you don't need to present a perfectly crafted argument.
 But do be specific in describing how a humanities program transformed, inspired, or enlightened you, and be sure to thank the officials for the funding that made that program possible.

 - Attend a member of Congress's town hall or other open meeting.